 You can store your coffee in these packages as the valve’s purpose isn’t so you can smell the beans, it’s to let CO2 out and to block oxygen from entering the bag.

 You would think that the closer you are to the roast date the better the beans will be.

 While this is somewhat true, especially for filter brewed coffee, a lot of people do not actually realise that coffee needs a day or two to rest after it has been roasted.

-An espresso, a lot of people suggest leaving it for at least 5 days, to avoid consumers tasting salt like flavours due to the carbon dioxide releasing which takes a little longer.
+For espresso, a lot of people suggest leaving it for at least 5 days, to avoid consumers tasting salt-like flavours due to the carbon dioxide released which takes a little longer.

 However, you need to ensure the coffee you do decide to buy does show a roasting date somewhere on the packaging.